StanfordVLSI/dragonphy2/experiments/cpu_emu_comparison/results.md

   * With 6.6 ps and 28 mV, the BER is 1.11e-3 (@200k), 1.1325e-3 @ 2M samples
     * For the FPGA: 1.758e-3 BER @ 80 M samples (using 100ps tau and 15 ps delay)
     * For the FPGA: 1.722e-3 BER @ 80 M samples (using 100ps tau and 18.75 ps delay)
+    * For the FPGA with updated PRBS eqn: 1.752273e-03 (with 15ps delay)
   * With 6.4 ps and 27 mV, the BER is 6.3e-4 (@200k)
   * With 6.2 ps and 26 mV, the BER is 4.35e-4 (@200k)
   * With 6.0 ps and 25 mV, the BER is 2.4e-4 (@200k)